Isuzu: Post World War history

 Truck and bus production of the TX40 and TU60 series and the Isuzu Sumida bus resumed in 1945, with the permission of the occupation authorities. and has remained the primary focus of manufacture for the company, along with diesel engine production.
 In 1958 a factory was built at Fujisawa, Kanagawa, and in 1959 the Isuzu Elf was introduced as a medium duty cab over commercial truck which is still in production, and was also shared with the Isuzu Journey bus.
 Isuzu continued to maintain its market presence by providing commercial vehicles by introducing the Isuzu TY in 1966.
-The company is one of the primary manufacturers of commercial duty trucks and busses for public transportation, to include the Isuzu Cubic, Isuzu Gala and the Isuzu Erga along with the Isuzu Giga.
+The company is one of the primary manufacturers of commercial duty trucks and buses for public transportation, to include the Isuzu Cubic, Isuzu Gala and the Isuzu Erga along with the Isuzu Giga.

 Corporate partnerships

 Beginning in 1953 the Hillman Minx passenger car is produced under license of Rootes Group giving the company a passenger car to compete with other Japanese manufacturers, realizing that their resources were limited and therefore sought out international partnerships.
 The Minx remained in production until 1962, after the 1961 introduction of Isuzu's first passenger car, the Bellel, and later the sports coupe Isuzu 117 Coupé.
 Being a small producer making cars which were somewhat too large and pricey for the Japanese market at the time, Isuzu spent some time looking for a commercial partner.
 Under pressure from MITI, who were attempting to limit the number of automobile manufacturers in Japan, a cooperation with Fuji Heavy Industries (Subaru) began in 1966.
 This joint sales-service collaboration was seen as the first step towards an eventual merger.
 The Subaru 1000 was even shown in Isuzu's 1967 annual vehicle brochure, as a suitable complement to the larger Isuzu lineup.
 This tie-up was over by 1968, when an agreement with Mitsubishi was formed.
 This ended even more quickly, by 1969, and the next year an equally short-lived collaboration was entered with Nissan.
 A few months later, in September 1971, what was to prove a more durable capital agreement was signed with General Motors.
+This would see GM own Isuzu for the next 35 years.